 Continuing education required

 Licenses expire on December 31 of even-numbered years.
 Late fees of $25 to $75 are assessed if you renew your license after the expiration date.
 Cosmetologists pay a $118 renewal fee.
 Nebraska requires eight hours of continuing education to renew any license.

 Average yearly salary for barbering in Nebraska

 Overall, the job outlook for barbers in Nebraska is very stable.
-From 2012 until 2022, O*Net predicts a 3% increase in barber jobs throughout the state.
-The demand may be higher in Nebraskas larger cities, where people may travel for their beauty and cosmetology needs.
+From 2016 until 2026, CareerOneStop predicts an 8% increase in barber jobs throughout the state.
+The demand may be higher in Nebraska's larger cities, where people may travel for their beauty and cosmetology needs.
 In addition, your personal job outlook may improve as you develop a reputation and become known for good work.
 Salaries for barbers in Nebraska vary widely from area to area.
 In general, they are in line with salaries reported by other cosmetology professionals.
-Per O*Net, the average salary for a Nebraska barber is $31,600 per year.
-On the high end of the scale, the top 10% of barbers earn more than $38,000 per year in this state (O*Net, 2013).
+Per Bureau of Labor Statics, the average salary for a Nebraska barber is $69,700 per year.

 Contact the Nebraska State Board of Barbering